Turo Host

 4. A few bad guests can really make a low effort option like Turo a bad experience.
 In less than 6 monthes time I’ve already had to have my driver door replaced and recently had a car stolen.

-Basically I’m doing it as a great tax break.
+Basically it is a great tax break.
 You only start to make good money after you have a fleet of around 10 vehicles and are actively taking steps to keep them rented.

 Here are some of the write-offs you can do with Turo